ManojKumarPatnaik/Sr.SoftwareEngineerInterviewPrep/README.md

 Overall, the @Service, @Controller, and @Repository annotations are used to define specific types of components in a Spring application, while the @Component annotation is a generic annotation that can be used to define any type of component
  The @Repository annotation provides additional functionality for exception translation, while the @Service and @Controller annotations do not

+what is bean life cycle?
+In the context of Java programming, a bean life cycle refers to the sequence of events that occur when a bean is created, initialized, used, and destroyed
+ The life cycle of a bean can be managed using various lifecycle callbacks, which are methods that are called at specific points in the life cycle of a bean
+The following are the common lifecycle callbacks in Spring Framework:InitializingBean: This interface defines a single method, afterPropertiesSet(), which is called after all properties of a bean have been set
+DisposableBean: This interface defines a single method, destroy(), which is called just before a bean is destroyed InitializingBean and DisposableBean: This interface defines both afterPropertiesSet() and destroy() methods, which are called together to initialize and destroy a bean
+BeanPostProcessor: This interface defines methods that are called before and after a bean is created, initialized, and destroyed
+The life cycle of a bean can be affected by various factors, such as bean configuration, bean dependencies, and bean lifecycle management
+Bean configuration involves defining the properties, constructor arguments, and other configuration metadata for a bean Bean dependencies involve specifying the dependencies that a bean requires to function properly Bean lifecycle management involves managing the lifecycle of beans, such as initializing, destroying, and managing their dependencies
+In general, it is important to manage the life cycle of beans carefully to ensure that they are initialized and destroyed properly, and to ensure that they are properly configured and depend on each other correctly
+ This can be achieved by using the lifecycle callbacks provided by Spring Framework, and by properly organizing the dependencies between beans

 In software development, I often hear the terms "Inversion of Control" (IoC) and "Dependency Injection" (DI) used interchangeably, but they are actually related concepts.